AtomicSponge/ppms/README.md

 ## Python Polyphonic MIDI Synthesizer

 [*Python3*](https://www.python.org/) script that simulates a modular synthesizer.
 Requires a separate MIDI input device.

-When a key is pressed, a sample is generated then added to the output stream.
-It is then stored in a reference map.

-When releasing a key, the sample is retrieved from the reference map and removed from the output stream.
+Generates samples based on waveforms and processes them through modules.
+Allows control of the modules through MIDI messages.

 Requires the following packages to be installed:
 - [numpy](https://numpy.org/)